technofocus-pte/sapintgrtnppdepth/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

 - Easily add products to their cart and place orders directly through the app.
 - Enjoy a smooth, user-friendly interface that simplifies the product discovery and ordering process, leading to a more efficient customer journey.

-## Persona

-**David Brown – App Developer**

-- Role: Develops the Power App and integrates it with SAP.
-- Tasks: Sets up SAP OData connection, designs UI for product browsing and ordering, ensures smooth checkout process, tests app functionality.

-**Sarah Lee – Customer**

-- Role: A customer browsing products.
-- Tasks: Browses products, views details (price, availability), adds items to the cart, places an order.
-Adds products to cart, proceeds to checkout, submits the order.

-**John Miller – Project Lead**

-- Role: Oversees the development and deployment of the app.
-- Tasks: Defines project requirements, coordinates with the team, ensures the app meets business and customer needs.

 ### Estimated Time : 45 mins